 Dress Code for Women in Pondicherry

 It needs to be mentioned here that the locals of Pondicherry don’t dress up in western wear that often.
-You’ll mostly see them in simple but beautiful sarees (traditional Indian drape around the body).
-It is the travelers visiting the region who surely experiment with their choice of clothes.
+You’ll mostly see them in simple but beautiful sarees (traditional Indian drapes around the body).
+It is the travellers visiting the region who surely experiment with their choice of clothes.

 Dress Code for Visiting Aurobindo Ashram

 Aurobindo Ashram is a pious place and requires you to follow the highest degree of rules and practices.
 However, when it comes to dress code, the rules are a tad bit lighter.
 I insist you read the section of my blog that follows from here to get more clarity on this.

 Just like the rest of the locale, Aurobindo Ashram is a lovely place.
 It surely has rules in general but none whatsoever when it comes to the choice of clothes.

 On almost all my trips to this lovely Ashram, I’ve always dressed up in a camisole and shorts.
 Not once have I been asked to change into anything else.

 As a visitor to this pious place, you need to be respectful of its rules and nobody will care about what you wear.
 Respect and self-discipline is key.